SEB-Core/mongoose-recipes/README.md

 ## User CRUD Functionality

-As we proceed to this next section, it's important to reflect on the website we *want* to make.
-What functionality do we want our user to have?
-What page views are we thinking we'll show?
+As you proceed to this next section, it's important to reflect on the website you *want* to make.
+What functionality do you want your user to have?
+What page views are you thinking you'll show?

-We've set up a couple routes that have to do with the user, sorted separately in Auth because they had to do with registering, signing in, and signing out.
-But what if we wanted a page that showed a user's profile?
-We need to consider what data our back-end server needs to send to the page, and how to get it.
+You've set up a couple routes that have to do with the user, sorted separately in Auth because they had to do with registering, signing in, and signing out.
+But what if you wanted a page that showed a user's profile?
+You need to consider what data your back-end server needs to send to the page, and how to get it.

-These are the full routes we will be setting up in this section:
+These are the full routes you will be setting up in this section:

 | HTTP Method | Route |
 | :---: | :---: |
 | [GET](#getting-a-users-profile) | [http://localhost:3000/users/:id](#getting-a-users-profile) |
 | [PUT](#updating-a-users-password) | [http://localhost:3000/auth/:id](#updating-a-users-password) |

-Let's head over to `server.js` and set up our base route (`'/users'`) and link up our Router file.
+Let's head over to `server.js` and set up your base route (`'/users'`) and link up your Router file.

-At the top, just below our `authRouter` import, we need to import our router from `userRouter.js`:
+At the top, just below your `authRouter` import, you need to import your router from `userRouter.js`:

 ```js
 const userRouter = require('./routes/userRouter.js')
 ```

-*Underneath* the Auth Router, but *above* our app entry point (`"/"`):
+*Underneath* the Auth Router, but *above* your app entry point (`"/"`):

 ```js
 app.use('/users', userRouter)
 ```

-This tells our application that any endpoint that starts with `'http://localhost:3000/users'` needs to go to our `userRouter` for further routing.
+This tells your application that any endpoint that starts with `'http://localhost:3000/users'` needs to go to your `userRouter` for further routing.

 [📖 Back to Top](#-table-of-contents)